There are lots of Catskills towns to choose from for your upstate trip, but if you chose to visit Livingston Manor like we did, you’re in for a treat!

 One thing to note is that many places for eating and dining in Livingston Manor, much like in other upstate New York towns, are open on select days of the week.
 Many are closed on Mondays, or Tuesdays, or Mondays through Wednesdays.

 Before you plan your trip around a restaurant, check the Google Maps listing, or better yet, call them to clarify their open hours.

 As our trip was a Monday through Wednesday, we had slightly slim pickin’s for where to eat, as you’ll see below.
 We made the best of the timing and ate and enjoyed drinks everywhere we could, given which restaurants and bars were open!

 You’ll have tons better luck from Thursday to Sunday for having a shot at all restaurants and shops being open.
 It’ll depend on your trip itinerary!

 This highly-rated pizza restaurant has awesome wood-fired pies and is great for the whole family or road trip crew.
 There’s also a wine list and cocktails.
 Sit outside at the picnic tables and check out the oat milk gelato truck!
-Find it here.
+Find it here on Google Maps.